Recruiting truck fleet drivers: How to find and retain good drivers

 One of the biggest challenges in truck fleet management is finding and retaining qualified drivers.
 According to the American Trucking Association, there's a shortage of roughly 50,000 truck drivers across the United States alone.

-Fleet managers everywhere face the same issue: how to find good truck drivers and keep them engaged in the company.
+Fleet managers everywhere face the same issue: how to find good truck drivers, keep them engaged in the company and participating in driver safety programs.
 Driver recruitment and driver retention should be intentional and strategic.